This traditional and feminine bathroom design mixes soft colours, warm brass tones and classic elements for a space that feels fresh and youthful.

 Fixtures and Hardware

 We will be keeping our existing toilet and pedestal sink, which are both fairly new.
-But we will be updating all of the fixtures and hardware, like our vanity light, faucet and towel ring.
+But we will be updating all of the fixtures and hardware, like our vanity light, faucet (see our favourite brass bathroom faucets here) and towel ring.
 I’m bringing in pieces with warm gold finishes to give the space a little more colour and interest.

 I’m also mixing styles to keep the bathroom feeling youthful and fun.
 The vanity lighting and faucet we chose have a modern and industrial feel to it, while the towel ring is feminine and traditional.
 I think all of the pieces work really well together.